icopy-site/awesome/docs/awesome/awesome-cl.md

 * [ABCLJ](https://github.com/lsevero/abclj) - dead easy  Clojure to Common lisp interop.
 EPL-2.0.

+In development:

+* [Cloture](https://github.com/ruricolist/cloture) - Clojure in Common Lisp.

+> Cloture is in very early (pre-alpha) stages, but it has progressed far enough to load clojure.test, allowing the test suite to actually be written in Clojure.

+See also those libraries:

+* [cl-oju](https://github.com/eigenhombre/cl-oju/) - a few idioms, mostly relating to sequences, that I miss when writing Common Lisp.
+[MIT][200].
+* [clj-con](https://github.com/dtenny/clj-con) - Clojure-style concurrency operations in Common Lisp.
+[MIT][200].
+* [clj-re](https://github.com/dtenny/clj-re/) - Clojure-style regular expression functions.

 ## Erlang ##

 * [CLERIC](https://github.com/flambard/CLERIC) - a Common Lisp Erlang Interface.
 An implementation of the Erlang distribution protocol, comparable with erl_interface and jinterface.
 [MIT][200].